Visit Mgahinga Gorilla Park –Small Park – many Things to Do and See

-The amazing thing about this park is that you can combine all kinds of activities here including the climbing of 3 majestic Virunga Volcanoes – and each of the volcanoes can be climbed in one day – one does not have the added expenses such as hiring porters, tents, bringing along food for the climb (except bottled water and packed lunch).
+The fantastic thing about this park is that you can combine all kinds of activities here including the climbing of 3 majestic Virunga Volcanoes, called locally the Mufumbiro Mountains, which means the mountains that cook.

-See the ancient forest through the eyes of its first people – the Batwa Pygmies – evicted when the park was created.
+See the ancient forest through the eyes of its first people, the Batwa.
+They were evicted when the park was created.
 They became conservation refugees, away from their forest.
 They have lived on the outside of the park only seeing tourists come into their ancient hunting and gathering territory.

 This guided walk is both a nature walk but also a cultural walk since you learn the ways of the Batwa People.
-Learn how they hunted, gathered honey, herbs for medicine, made clothing, ate berries from the forest and more.
-This is certainly a must do at Mgahinga Gorilla Park – an activity not to be missed.
+Learn how they hunted, gathered honey, herbs for medicine, made clothing, ate berries from the forest, and more.
+This is undoubtedly a must-do at Mgahinga Gorilla Park – a Cultural activity not to be missed.

 You can spend several days here just hiking the trails that are here.
 We suggest a moderate level of fitness for the foothill hike found here.

-Most of the trails will not exceed 5 hours, most of them are half day hikes that are just right and you have an afternoon of leisure for you.
+Most of the trails will not exceed 5 hours, most of them are half-day (up to 5hours long)hikes that are just right, and you have an afternoon of leisure for you.

-Mgahinga Gorilla Park is off the beaten tourist path for most and on many of the hike, it is just you and your guides, another reason for you to hit the trails in this park.
-You will never know what you encounter around the next twist of the trail, but they are always good surprises.
+Mgahinga Gorilla Park is off the beaten tourist path for most, and on many of the hike, it is just you and your guides, another reason for you to hit the trails in this park.
+You will never know what you encounter around the next twist of the trail.

 Great places to stay while visiting Mgahinga Gorilla National Park are those lodges that overlook scenic Lake Mutanda such as Chameleon Hill Lodge and Mutanda Lake Resort.

 It is nice to have a relaxing evening after a full day of volcano hiking- try the Ugandan Drink of choice – Uganda Waragi with a Krest Bitter Lemon.

-We like that it is Off-the-beaten Path, close to Kigali, close to Bwindi Impenetrable Forest, a combination of of Primates, Birds, Wildlife, Culture and Traditions, Hiking and Climbing.
-Yes, you can climb volcanoes in Rwanda, but you cannot replicate the off the beaten path feeling of Mgahinga Gorilla Park.
+We like that it is Off-the-beaten Path, close to Kigali, close to Bwindi Impenetrable Forest, a combination of Primates, Birds, Wildlife, Culture and Traditions, Hiking and Climbing.

-Mgahinga Gorilla Park – in our opinion is not to be missed by visitors to Uganda.
+Mgahinga Gorilla Park – in our opinion, is not to be missed by visitors to Uganda.
 It is another reason that Uganda is the Pearl of Africa.

 Mgahinga Gorilla National Park – a small park – but with as much or more to do and to see than larger ones – certainly not to be missed when visiting Uganda – the Pearl of Africa.

-If you are wanting to include any of the Top Things to Do and See in Mgahinga Gorilla Park in your safari let us know.
+If you want to include any of the Top Things to Do and See in Mgahinga Gorilla Park in your safari let us know.